Close ×

 Mentoring Program

-In addition, the fund is accompanied by a mentoring programme: An industry expert advises the winner in five sessions from script development to the production phase and post-production.
-Our mentor this year will be Jakob M. Erwa.
+The fund is also accompanied by a mentoring programme: an industry expert advises the winner in five sessions from script development to the production phase and post-production.
+Our mentor this year will be Paulina Lorenz.

 How to apply